 Adderall is a Schedule 2 drug.
-That means it’s a controlled substance with high potential for abuse and addiction.
+That means it’s a controlled substance with high potential for misuse and addiction.
 Adderall comes with risks.
-Learn about Adderall abuse and the hazards of mixing the drug with alcohol.
+Learn about Adderall misuse and the hazards of mixing the drug with alcohol.

 Adderall is a stimulant and alcohol is a depressant.
 This does not mean that the two substances cancel each other out.
 Instead, they compete with each other in your body.
 This effect can cause serious problems.

 Adderall can dull the symptoms of being drunk.
 So people who use Adderall and alcohol together are often not aware of how much alcohol they’ve consumed.
 This can lead to over-drinking and related consequences such as alcohol poisoning and risky behavior.

 Adderall and other stimulant drugs carry some risk of heart problems.
 This risk is higher if you take a higher dosage than what’s prescribed to you.
 The risk is also greater when you take the drug with alcohol.
 When used together, Adderall and alcohol may:

 Drinking too much can reduce your inhibitions.
 It can also lead to aggressive behavior.
 Adding Adderall to the mix can increase both these effects.